pooja-gera/csinhinglish/cs-course-list.md

-# Stanford CS Course Repository
+# CS Course Repository

-This repository serves as a centralized hub for notes, timetables, and resources for various Stanford Computer Science courses.
+This repository serves as a centralized hub for notes, timetables, and resources for various Computer Science courses.

 ---